 Peer-reviewing of the Proceedings

-Why Peer-reviewing required?
+Why is Peer-reviewing of the Proceedings required?

 AIJR Publisher understands the nature and purpose of conference proceedings and their essential role within the field of scientific communication.
-We encourage you to provide proceedings that contain articles that can be read and cited with confidence.
+We encourage you to provide proceedings containing articles that can be read and cited with confidence.
 To achieve this goal, proceedings editors are expected to undertake an appropriate peer-review process.

 Reviewing Guideline for Volume Editors